odota/core/README.md

 * Useful commands
   * `npm test` runs the full test suite.
 Use `mocha` for more fine-grained control over the tests you want to run.
   * `node tasks/updateconstants` pulls latest constants data and saves to `json` directory.
+  * `sudo docker build -t yasp/yasp .` rebuilds the Docker image.
+If you are editing the `Dockerfile`, do this to ensure it works.
 * Get some starter data
   * You can request some parses by ID to get some parsed data.
   * You can also run `scanner` with `ENABLE_INSERT_ALL_MATCHES=1` in your `.env` to get some matches from the API.